fan-ziqi/robot_lab/README.md

 1. **Add the search path of your repository** to the extension manager:
     - Navigate to the extension manager using `Window` -> `Extensions`.
     - Click on the **Hamburger Icon** (☰), then go to `Settings`.
-    - In the `Extension Search Paths`, enter the absolute path to `IsaacLabExtensionTemplate/exts`
+    - In the `Extension Search Paths`, enter the absolute path to `robot_lab/exts`
-    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory directory (`IsaacLab/source/extensions`)
+    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory (`IsaacLab/source/extensions`)
     - Click on the **Hamburger Icon** (☰), then click `Refresh`.

 2. **Search and enable your extension**: